PanagiotisIatrou/Hierarchy-System/README.md

 5) Navigate to the HierarchySystem.dll you downloaded and double click it
 6) Select the box and click "OK"
 7) Done!

+# Notes:
+- There are examples that show the use of the Hierarchy System in the "Examples" folder.